shameekagarwal/shameekagarwal.github.io/_posts/2024-05-27-java-multithreading.md

 - all objects are stored in the heap till there is a reference to them, after which they get garbage collected by the garbage collector
 - note - we can write `System.gc()`, which hints the jvm to run this garbage collector
 - strength of java is this automatic memory management, which we do not have to worry about
-- when we execute a program, it becomes a process i.e. it gets loaded into the memory from the disk and a thread is used to execute it
 - there are often way more processes being executed than cores in a cpu. so, using **context switching**, one thread at a time gets cpu and, gets paused and another thread is scheduled on the cpu
 - context switching has overhead, and doing a **lot of it can lead to** something called **thrashing**
 - however, context switching between the threads of the same process is much cheaper than context switching between the threads of different processes, since a lot of components like heaps are reused